-- 1. Results of laboratory or field measurements. - Standard RS-25, listed in Chapter 7, where the metal framing is bonded on one or both sides to a metal skin or covering. - 3.
+- 1. Results of laboratory or field measurements. - 2.
+Standard RS-25, listed in Chapter 7, where the metal framing is bonded on one or both sides to a metal skin or covering. - 3.
 The zone method as provided in Chapter 24 of Standard RS-1, listed in Chapter 7. - 4.
-Results of parallel path correction factors for effective framing/cavity R-values as provided from the following table for metal stud walls and roof/ceilings:
+Results of parallel path correction factors for effective framing/cavity R-values as provided in Table 10-5A: Effective R-Values for Metal Framing and Cavity Only for metal stud walls and roof/ceilings.